spec-first/connexion/docs/exceptions.rst

 ==================
 Rendering Exceptions through the Flask Handler
 ----------------------------------------------
-Flask by default contains an exception handler, which connexion's app can proxy to with the ``add_error_handler`` method.
+Flask by default contains an exception handler, which especifico's app can proxy to with the ``add_error_handler`` method.
 You can hook either on status codes or on a specific exception type.

-Connexion is moving from returning flask responses on errors to throwing exceptions that are a subclass of ``connexion.problem``.
+Específico is moving from returning flask responses on errors to throwing exceptions that are a subclass of ``especifico.problem``.
 So far exceptions thrown in the OAuth decorator have been converted.

 Flask Error Handler Example